Chief Executive Officer

 Prior to IGCC, Emma spent 15 years at Westpac Banking Corporation where she worked at the vanguard of climate change and finance.
 She held a range of roles across carbon finance and emissions trading, ESG Risk assessment, public policy and advocacy, sustainability strategy development and corporate affairs across Westpac Institutional Bank and Westpac Banking Corporation.
 She started her career working in Parliamentary Committees (Senate and House of Representatives) in Parliament House, Canberra.

 Emma is a Non-Executive Director of the Carbon Market Institute and a member of the Queensland Climate Change Advisory Council.
+Emma is a member of the Steering Committee of the Australian Sustainable Finance Initiative and the New Zealand Sustainable Finance Forum.
 She holds a Bachelor of Asian Studies (Thai) Hons.

 Crystal has been with IGCC since it was formally established as an office in 2009, and has seen the organisation expand its influence and membership since that time.